mikedumka/evalu8-mvp-01/docs/evalu8_BDD_Specifications.md

   And the player is not created
   And I remain on the player entry form

-Scenario: Validate birth year format
+Scenario: Validate birthdate format
   Given I am logged in as an Association Administrator When I add a new player
-  And I enter "25" as birth year
+  And I enter "2010-15-05" as birthdate
   And I click "Save"
-  Then I see an error message "Birth Year must be a 4-digit year (e.g., 2010)" And the player is not created
+  Then I see an error message "Invalid date format" And the player is not created

 Scenario: Show only active positions in dropdown